-On April 12, 2017, a shareholder derivative complaint was filed in the United States District Court for the District of New Jersey against us (nominally), certain of its executive officers, and certain of its current and former members of the board of directors.
+On April 12, 2017, a shareholder derivative complaint was filed in the United States District Court for the District of New Jersey against us (nominally), certain of its executive officers and certain members of the board of directors.
 The complaint is entitled Murashko v.
 Hammer, et al. (Civ.
 No. 3:17-cv-02533-PGS-TJB).
-The action alleges that certain of our executive officers and board members breached their fiduciary duties to us by causing, or allowing, us to manipulate its financial results and conceal the state of its business prospects.
-The suit also alleges that through these breaches, our executive officers and board members unjustly enriched themselves at the expense of the company.
-The suit asserts factual allegations similar to the allegations made in In re Commvault Systems, Inc. Securities Litigation (Master File No. 3:14-cv-05628-PGS-LHG), a securities litigation also pending in the United States District Court for the District of New Jersey.
-The allegations asserted in the shareholder derivate action purport to cover a period from 2013 through the present.
-As a derivative action, the complaint is brought nominally on behalf of the company, and seeks compensatory damages, restitution, costs and expenses, as well as equitable or other relief.
+The plaintiff filed an amended complaint on July 14, 2017.
+The amended complaint largely repeats the allegations made in the securities litigation also pending in the United States District Court for the District of New Jersey (In re Commvault Systems, Inc. Securities Litigation (Master File No. 3:14-cv-05628-PGS-LHG), claiming that the defendant officers and directors breached their fiduciary duties to us by causing, or allowing, us to manipulate its financial results and conceal the state of its business prospects.
+The suit also alleges that certain executive officers engaged in unlawful insider trading in 2013 and/or 2014 based on their knowledge of the information that was supposedly concealed.
+The allegations asserted in the shareholder derivative action purport to cover a period from 2013 through the present.
+As a derivative action, the complaint does not seek damages, but rather seeks to recover from the defendant officers and directors on behalf of the company, filed a motion to dismiss the derivative action, and a hearing has been scheduled on this motion in December.
 Due to the inherent uncertainties of litigation, we cannot accurately predict the ultimate outcome of this matter.
-We are unable at this time to determine whether the outcome of the litigation will have a material impact on its results of operations, financial condition or cash flows.
-As of June 30, 2017, we have not recorded an accrual for this matter as we have concluded the probability of a loss is remote.
+We are unable at this time to determine whether the outcome of the litigation will have a material impact.
+As of September 30, 2017, we have not recorded an accrual for this matter as we have concluded the probability of a loss is remote.

 On February 27, 2017, Realtime Data LLC d/b/a/ IXO ("Realtime"), a non-practicing entity, sued us and Spectra Logic Corporation in the Eastern District of Texas for alleged infringement of four patents: U.S. Patent Nos.
 9,054,728, 7,415,530, 9,116,908, and 8,717,204.
+Realtime dismissed the case in Texas and refiled this case in the District of Delaware on July 10, 2017.
 Realtime has sued numerous other companies for infringement of these and other patents.
 Realtime seeks monetary damages and an injunction.
-We have not yet answered the complaint.
+We responded to the complaint by filing a motion to dismiss on the grounds that the patents are directed to patent-ineligible subject matter.
+The Court has not yet ruled on this motion.
 Due to the inherent uncertainties of litigation, we cannot accurately predict the ultimate outcome of this matter.
 We are unable at this time to determine whether the outcome of the litigation will have a material impact on our results of operations, financial condition or cash flows.
 We intend to defend ourselves vigorously.
-As of June 30, 2017, we have not recorded an accrual for this matter as we have concluded that the probability of a loss is remote.
+As of September 30, 2017, we have not recorded an accruate for this matter as we have concluded that the probability of a loss is remote.